-Medical Condition: Child's Name: Class: Description of Medical Condition: Description of Signs and symptoms: Any Hospital / Specialist Contacts related to this condition (including name/position and contact details): Current medication taken at home: (Including name, dose and frequency) Daily treatment/medication needs in school : (e.g. before sport/at lunchtime) Occasional treatment/medication needs in school : (give details of when this would apply)
+Medical Condition: Child's Name: Class: Description of Signs and symptoms: Any Hospital / Specialist Contacts related d to this condition (including name/position and Current medication taken at home: (Inc luding name, dose and frequency) Daily treatment/medication needs in sch ool : (e.g. before sport/at lunchtime) Occasional treatment/medication needs in school : (give details of when this would apply) .

-EMERGENCY treatment/medication needs in school : (give e details of what is considered an

-emergency and what actions should be taken)
+EMERGENCY treatment/medication needs in school: (give details of what is considered an emergency and what actions should be taken)

-Parents should be contacted by phone if this EMERGENC Y treatment is needed: Yes / No
+Parents should be contacted by phone if this EMERGENCY treatment is needed: Yes / No

 Plan will be copied to Headteacher & Class Teacher

 Parent and School Agreement

-To the best of our knowledge the above information is a will do their best to support and care for these medical a
+To the best of our knowledge the above information is correct.
+The staff, in agreement, will do their best to support and care for these medical and emergency needs.

 Parents signature: Date:

 School staff signature: Date:

 Head teacher's signature: Date: